 Tips for Seeing Star Wars: A Galactic Spectacular

 Mind the closures and changes in traffic flow.
 Unlike its predecessor, the new fireworks show does not require any attractions to close.
 The park has an all-new fireworks launch area that removes the fallout zone that previously had to close for fireworks displays.
-However, the new show does affect some areas, including the Great Movie Ride courtyard.
-Prior to the show, the entrance to the attraction may be slightly altered, usually to the right of the main daytime entrance.
-Traffic flow on Commissary Lane may also be slightly altered prior to and during the show, with cast members directing guests away from the exit and courtyard of the (former) Great Movie Ride.
+However, the new show does affect some areas, including the former Great Movie Ride/forthcoming Mickey & Minnie's Runaway Railway courtyard.
+This traffic flow on Commissary Lane may also be slightly altered prior to and during the show, with cast members directing guests away from the exit and courtyard of the (former) Great Movie Ride.
 Because of the projections, the Hollywood Boulevard and Center Stage areas become congested very quickly.
 To get a viewing spot in these areas, plan to arrive early!

 Look out for tape lines and roped off areas.
 Although attractions no longer close, there are still a few roped off areas and taped walkways to allow guests to safely navigate through the park and viewing areas during the Hollywood Studios fireworks.
 Take note of taped lines that designate walkways from viewing areas.
 Guests are not permitted to watch the show from the walkways.